 Site preparation work is expected to last approximately 1 year and 5 months, assuming 12-hour workdays, 6 days per week.
 All export and import material would be transported to and from the site in dump trucks with trailers with an assumed capacity of 20 cubic yards.
-Export activity would result in approximately 24 truck trips per day and import activity would result in approximately 24 truck trips per day and import activity of export and import material estimated for development of the Preferred Alternative, the associated truck trips, and the estimated durations of work.
+Export activity would result in approximately 24 truck trips per day, and import activity would result in approximately 21 truck trips per day.
+Table G1.4-17 summarizes the quantity of export and import material estimated for development of the Preferred Alternative, the associated truck trips, and the estimated durations of work.